Aripiprazole Oral Solution

 Keep out of the reach of children.

-Store in a refrigerator between 2 and 8 degrees C (36 and 46 degrees F).
-Open bottles should also be stored in this manner and can be used for up to 6 months after opening.
+Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Bottles can be used for up to 6 months after first opening.
 Throw away any unused medicine after the expiration date or this 6 month period, whichever is sooner.

 What should I tell my health care provider before I take this medicine?